 Okay so, when I received Nat & Steve’s initial enquiry and read the words ‘we’ll be going punting on the river Camb with all of our guests’ – I was hooked.
 It’s the kind of enquiry every wedding photographer wants to receive.
 Something different, in a new city, with wonderful people.
 It would even be fair to call this wedding somewhat of an ‘anti-wedding’.
-Nat and Steve threw away the rule book, and did things exactly the way they wanted to do them with their Cambridge city wedding.
+Nat and Steve threw away the rule book, and did things exactly the way they wanted to do them with their city centre Cambridge wedding.

 The breaks in tradition all started in the morning, as the pair got ready in their house together in St Neots, surrounded by friends and family.
 “We do everything together,” Nat told me, “It just makes sense.”
 And it certainly did.
 Those that know me will know I was thrilled to have met their pup that same morning.
 He was sporting a half chewed ‘best dog’ bandana, which was kind of bad ass.
 Big shout out to Nat’s mum too for keeping me and the ‘I do’ crew well fed that morning!